 Microsoft Windows Server 2008, Server 2003

-To configure a Windows PDC to synchronise with an external NTP server requires registry entry changes.
+To configure a Windows PDC to synchronize with an external NTP server requires registry entry changes.
 When modifying registry settings, it is always a good idea to backup the current settings beforehand.
 Backup and modification of the registry is easily achieved using the ‘regedit’ utility, which can be run from the command line.
 You can revert back to previous settings if any problems occur with registry changes.
 Use the registry editor ‘regedit’ to change the following entries:

 1. Change the server type to NTP.